maniaclab/afmetrics_collector/README.md

 }
 ```

-## Sending documents

-All the documents should be __POST__ to <https://af.atlas-ml.org>.

-## Installation

-### Prerequisites:

-- Have installed `python3` and `pip3` system packages

-- Install some python dependencies for afmetrics_collector: `pip3 install -U setuptools setuptools_scm wheel importlib_metadata`

-- Create a directory for the log files: `mkdir /var/log/afmetrics`

-### Install afmetrics_collector

-Clone the git repo onto your server

-Navigate to the project directory

-(optional) Make changes to setup.cfg

-Build with python3: `python3 setup.py bdist_wheel`

-Install with pip3: `pip3 install dist/afmetrics_collector-0.0*.whl`

-## Uninstallation

-`pip3 uninstall afmetrics-collector`

 ## Usage and examples

 **In the following replace all instances of `<token>` with your actual token, likewise for mentions of `<cluster>`, `<domain>`, `<salt>`, and so on.
 These are placeholders for your real values**